-All new food and beverage items previously appeared at Fleur de Lys at the 2020 EPCOT International Flower & Garden Festival.
+All new food and beverage items on the menu when the Marketplace opened previously appeared at Fleur de Lys at the 2020 EPCOT International Flower & Garden Festival.

 Photos of Menu Items from the France Marketplace at the Taste of EPCOT International Food & Wine Festival